 A local jurisdiction name-based check or level 1 background check reveals criminal history search records from the county or state, including warrants, recent arrests, convictions, and incarceration records.

-Since the documents on a criminal record are considered public records, anyone can search this type of criminal history, so it’s very simple to learn how to run a criminal background check on yourself at the local level.
+Since the documents on a criminal record are considered public records, anyone can search for this type of criminal history, so it’s very simple to learn how to run a criminal background check on yourself at the local level.

 Step 1.
 Check Local Court Records (Visit County and State Court Clerks)